Areeba Imran

 - Lo-fi beats

 From Arctic Monkeys to Phoebe Bridgers, Bon Iver to Tame Impala, every musician sounds vastly different, but they are sometimes thrown into the indie realm based on how they create rather than what they make.
+For a broader look at how indie sits alongside other genres, see the popular music genres guide.

 What Are the Basics of Indie Music?

+Unlike pop music, which optimises for broad appeal, indie prioritises artistic authenticity over chart performance.
 The real magic of indie music lies in its ethos.
 This is music that’s:

 - Artist-first, not market-first